 and Clauses specify (e.g. the blue butterfly).
-To use a range of conjunctions, adverbs and prepositions to showtime, place and cause.
-To expand noun phrases with the addition of ambitious modifying adjectives and prepositional phrases, e.g. the heroic soldier with an unbreakable spirit.
+To revise previously taught knowledge and skills To use a range of conjunctions, adverbs and prepositions to show time, place and cause.
+To revise previously taught knowledge and skills To expand noun phrases with the addition of ambitious modifying adjectives and prepositional phrases, e.g. the heroic soldier with an unbreakable spirit.
 To consistently choose nouns or pronouns appropriately to aid cohesion and avoid repetition, e.g. he, she, they, it.
-To use relative clauses beginning with a relative pronoun with confidence (who, which, where, when, whose, that and omitted relative pronouns), e.g. Professor Scriffle, who was a famous inventor, had made a new discovery.
-To use question tags in informal writing.
-Punctuation Write short sentences with words with known letter-sound correspondences using a capital letter and full stop.
-To use capital letters for names, places, the days of the week and the personal pronoun 'I'.
+To revise previously taught knowledge and skills To use relative clauses beginning with a relative pronoun with confidence (who, which, where, when, whose, that and omitted relative pronouns), e.g. Professor Scriffle, who was a famous inventor, had made a new discovery.
+To revise previously taught knowledge and skills To use question tags in informal writing.
+To revise previously taught knowledge and skills Punctuation To use capital letters for names, places, the days of the week and the personal pronoun 'I'.
 To use finger spaces.
 To use full stops to end sentences.
-To begin to use question marks and exclamation marks.
-To use the full range of punctuation taught at key stage 1 mostly correctly including: - capital letters, full stops, question marks and exclamation marks; - commas to separate lists; - apostrophes to mark singular possession and contractions.
-To use the full range of punctuation from previous year groups.
+Tobegin to use question marks and exclamation marks.
+To revise previously taught knowledge and skills To use the full range of punctuation taught at key stage 1 mostly correctly including: - capital letters, full stops, question marks and exclamation marks; - commas to separate lists; - apostrophes to mark singular possession and contractions. - To revise previously taught knowledge and skills To use the full range of punctuation from previous year groups.
 To punctuate direct speech accurately, including the use of inverted commas.
-To use all of the necessary punctuation in direct speech, including a comma after the reporting clause and all end punctuation within the inverted commas.
+To revise previously taught knowledge and skills To use all of the necessary punctuation in direct speech, including a comma after the reporting clause and all end punctuation within the inverted commas.
 To consistently use apostrophes for singular and plural possession.
-To use commas consistently to clarify meaning or to avoid ambiguity.
+To revise previously taught knowledge and skills To use commas consistently to clarify meaning or to avoid ambiguity.
 To use brackets, dashes or commas to indicate parenthesis.
-To use the full range of punctuation taught at key stage 2 correctly, including consistent and accurate use of semicolons, dashes, colons, hyphens, and, when necessary, to use such punctuation precisely to enhance meaning and avoid ambiguity.
-Use of Terminology Offer explanations for why things might happen, making use of recently introduced vocabulary from stories, non-fiction, rhymes and poems when appropriate.
+To revise previously taught knowledge and skills To use the full range of punctuation taught at key stage 2 correctly, including consistent and accurate use of semicolons, dashes, colons, hyphens, and, when necessary, to use such punctuation precisely to enhance meaning and avoid ambiguity.
+To revise previously taught knowledge and skills Use of Terminology To show an understanding of prepositions such as 'under', 'on top', 'behind' by carrying out an action or selecting correct picture.
 To recognise and use the terms letter, capital letter, word, singular, plural, sentence, punctuation, full stop, question mark and exclamation mark.
-To recognise and use the terms noun, noun phrase, statement, question, exclamation, command, compound, suffix, adjective, adverb, verb, present tense, apostrophe and comma.
-To recognise and use the terms preposition, conjunction, word family, prefix, clause, subordinate clause, direct speech, consonant, consonant letter, vowel, vowel letter and inverted commas (or speech marks).
-To recognise and use the terms determiner, pronoun, possessive pronoun and adverbial.
-To recognise and use the terms modal verb, relative pronoun, relative clause, parenthesis, bracket, dash, cohesion and ambiguity.
-To recognise and use the terms subject, object, active, passive, synonym, antonym, ellipsis, hyphen, colon, semi-colon and bullet points.
+To revise previously taught knowledge and skills To recognise and use the terms noun, nounphrase, statement, question, exclamation, command, compound, suffix, adjective, adverb, verb, present tense, past tense, apostrophe and comma.
+To revise previously taught knowledge and To recognise and use the terms preposition, conjunction, word family, prefix, clause, subordinate clause, direct speech, consonant, consonant letter, vowel, vowel letter and inverted commas (or speech marks).
+To revise previously taught knowledge and skills To recognise and use the terms determiner, pronoun, possessive pronoun and adverbial.
+To revise previously taught knowledge and skills To recognise and use the terms modal verb, relative pronoun, relative clause, parenthesis, bracket, dash, cohesion and ambiguity.
+To revise previously taught knowledge and skills To recognise and use the terms subject, object, active, passive, synonym, antonym, ellipsis, hyphen, colon, semi-colon and bullet points.
+To revise previously taught knowledge and skills skills

-\These are detailed in the word lists within the spelling appendix to the national curriculum (English appendix 1).
+^{}These are detailed in the word lists within the spelling appendix to the national curriculum (English appendix 1).
 Teachers should refer to these to exemplify the words that pupils should be able to read as well as spell.